dephrat/ColourDetectionMLProject/README.md

 Download the project, including the data.
 To run the program, simply run 'main.py' and read the printed output.

 ## How to use the project
-The model is trained on the images in 'data/train_dataset', and then tests itself on the images in 'data/test_dataset'.
-To use this model, place your training and testing images in their respective folders and run the program.
-To change the number of training epochs (i.e. iterations through the training data), simply change the epochs variable near the top of 'main.py'.
-More epochs leads to higher accuracy, at the cost of longer processing time.
+To try this model against your own images, simply add your images to the correct folders in 'data/test_dataset'.
+Ensure that each class (e.g. yellow, green, etc.) has at least one image in its folder.

+To train this model on a different set of images, simply add the desired training material to the correct folders in 'data/train_dataset'.
+Again, ensure that each class has at least one image in its folder.

-Note: The CNN can be easily adapted to train on classes other than colours.
+The CNN can be easily adapted to train on classes other than colours.
 To do so, replace the folders inside train_data and test_data with the desired classes and fill the class folders with your training/testing data.

+To improve the CNN's accuracy, you can try increasing the number of training epochs (i.e. iterations through the training data).
+To do so, simply change the epochs variable near the top of 'main.py'.
+Be aware that more epochs leads to higher accuracy (up to a certain point), but longer processing times.

 ## Useful resources
 Building the project: